 To obtain specific funding at the appropriation/allocation level, one must look at the appropriation or allocation detail reports generated by Legislative Finance.
 These reports can be obtained from:

-• the LFD website;
+- the LFD website;

-- LFD publications (for more information please see the "Budget Resources" section in this publication); or - a LFD analyst.
+- LFD publications (for more information please see the "Budget Resources" section on page 43); or

+- LFD analyst.